BACK

 After the Procedure

-You will wake up tired and groggy in the recovery or operating room.
+You may wake up tired and groggy in the recovery or operating room.
 You may also feel sick to your stomach, and have a dry mouth, sore throat, or feel cold or restless until the effect of the anesthesia wears off.
 Your nurse will monitor these side effects, which will wear off, but it may take a few hours.
 Sometimes, nausea and vomiting can be treated with other medicines.

 Follow your surgeon's instructions while you recover and care for your surgical wound.